Consensys/quorum/README.md

 * [ERC20 REST service](https://github.com/web3labs/erc20-rest-service) - a GoQuorum-supported RESTful service for creating and managing ERC-20 tokens
 * [Nethereum Quorum](https://github.com/Nethereum/Nethereum/tree/master/src/Nethereum.Quorum) - a .NET GoQuorum adapter
 * [web3j-quorum](https://github.com/web3j/web3j-quorum) - an extension to the web3j Java library providing support for the GoQuorum API
 * [Apache Camel](http://github.com/apache/camel) - an Apache Camel component providing support for the GoQuorum API using web3j library.
-Here is the artcile describing how to use Apache Camel with Ethereum and GoQuorum https://medium.com/@bibryam/enterprise-integration-for-ethereum-fa67a1577d43
+Here is the article describing how to use Apache Camel with Ethereum and GoQuorum https://medium.com/@bibryam/enterprise-integration-for-ethereum-fa67a1577d43

 ## Contributing
 GoQuorum is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
 If you have any questions about the contribution process, please feel free to send an email to [info@goquorum.com](mailto:info@goquorum.com).
 Please see the [Contributors guide](.github/CONTRIBUTING.md) for more information about the process.